alexmacarthur/macarthur-adoption/_posts/2019-02-15-we-have-been-matched.md

 title: "We've Been Matched!
 What's Next?"
 ---

-Over the last couple of months we have been able to finish financing the country fees, with the huge help of all of you who donated to our matching grant or other fundraisers.
+Over the last couple of months, we've been able to finish financing the country fees, with the huge help of all of you who donated to our matching grant or other fundraisers.
 And now we have been matched with a little boy!
 We are very excited to get him home!
-Here are a few things we can share with you about our little boy.
+Here are a few things we can share with you about him.

-* He is currently about 16 months old.
+* He is currently about 17 months old.
 (He is 17 months younger than Pippa, who is 17 months younger than Autumn!)
 * We have given him the name _Emry_.
 * His middle name will be his Korean name.
 * He does not have any current diagnosed special needs.
 He has gone through loss and trauma like every child who loses something so interwoven in their life.
 Also, what we can see on paper is never complete enough to know everything, so there will always be things we don't know and can't anticipate (just like with our biological children).